 - Teaching partnerships: Working with families and communities

 - Literacy across the years

 Part B. Specialist education studies and Part C. Professional practice (72 points)

 The professional experience units below require 60 days of professional experience, in four blocks of 15 days, completed in early childhood settings.

 - Curriculum, assessment and reporting

-- Early years numeracy and critical thinking
+- Early years mathematics and numeracy

 - Lenses on child development

 - Science, technology and sustainability in early years